f-klubben/fappen/README.md

-# F-Appen
+# Fappen

-F-Appen is an app that strives to connect the various F-Klub services/systems in a single mobile package.
+Fappen is an app that strives to connect the various F-Klub services/systems in a single mobile package.

 ## Project Environment